Videosphere

-Later History
+Later history

 Today, Videospheres can still be purchased, although they stopped being manufactured in the early 1980s.
-They are tricky to find, and sell for a price of about $300 USD.
+They are tricky to find, and sell for a price of about US$1000.
 While finding one may be a challenge, getting it up and running is also not an easy task, as parts to fix and replace on it are scarce.
 With spare parts becoming an issue for restorers of Videospheres, is not uncommon to see spare parts sold on online auctions.
 Replacement visor screens are particularly sought after.
 If one is found in operating condition, Videospheres can still be used.
 While operating a Videosphere is still possible, because interfaces such as HDMI were not invented when they were at the height of their usage, a converter box that gives the desired inputs would also need to be purchased.

 Video artist Nam June Paik used a white videosphere for his installation TV Buddha in 1974.